datawarrior2023/project4/docs/Working-Version-Of-Headers-DVWA.md

 </details>

-## Reults of Nikto Scan and Findings From DVWA
+## Results of Nikto Scan and Findings From DVWA

 <details>
   <summary>Click for Details</summary>